Global interest has been expressed in development of the site of a former high-security prison in Northern Ireland, it has been revealed.

 It follows years of political disagreement over what should be done with the site, near Lisburn, which housed paramilitary prisoners during the 30-year conflict.

-Ten men died at the prison in the 1981 republican hunger strikes.
-Unionists were concerned it should not become a "republican shrine".
+Ten men died at the prison in the 1981 republican hunger strikes and unionists were concerned it the new Maze centre should not become a "republican shrine".

-It has been designed by architect Daniel Libeskind, known for his involvement in the plan for building on the site of New York's Ground Zero.
+It has been designed by architect Daniel Libeskind, famed for his scheme to replace buildings at New York's Ground Zero site.